Learnings, partnership and collaboration for a safe digital future

 We at Safe Online and the Tech Coalition were pleased to convene such an essential group of stakeholders.
 We also thank Google for hosting us at their London offices.
 Research has been and continues to be one of the key drivers of progress in preventing online child sexual exploitation and abuse, and we look forward to using the learnings from this event to drive forward further.

-Safe Online awarded 23 new grantees $10 million to join the fight against online child sexual exploitation and abuse.
-Find out how these new projects will be tackling digital harms.
+Press Release: Safe Online awards $10 million to 23 new grantees to join the fight against online harms.

 Subscribe to our monthly newsletter to keep up-to-date on the latest progress, news, events and reports from Safe Online and the wider community working to end violence against children.